shadowlockgh/licentia/guides/bodyslide_guide.md

 > By default SkyrimSE will have it's data checking the default Steam Installation Directory.
 > This will cause BodySlide to not access the files properly and you will see errors with textures, missing files, etc.

 In your Licentia NEXT Installation folder there will be a folder named Stock Game.
-Inside the folder you can 'Right Click' /Data, and choose 'Copy as Path'.
+Inside the folder you can `Right Click` /Data, and choose `Copy as Path`.
 Paste your Installation Path in the Game Data path for Skyrim SE, then hit OK to continue to the main interface.

 ## Step 3.
 Select your respective Outfits and Preset